 The fact that m-commerce is going to conquer the world of online shopping was announced a few years ago, and every year, the number of purchases via smartphone is growing dramatically.

 If an e-shop’s performance does not necessarily show a high conversion rate via mobile devices, this is probably not a sign of disinterest in this way of shopping.
 More often, it’s about the lack of user-friendliness on the mobile version of that particular online store.

-Perhaps, the user experience (UX) of smartphone users leaves a lot of room for improvement and lowers the conversion.
+Perhaps, smartphone users’ user experience (UX) leaves much room for improvement and lowers the conversion.

 Tips for optimizing your online store for m-commerce

 Whether you have been running a successful online store for years or thinking about starting an online e-shop this year, m-commerce is of great importance to everyone.